nas5w/interview-guide/docs/index.md

 ## Goals and non-goals

 There are a number of incredible existing resources that go in depth on different parts of the interview process.
-Rather than repeating the same content, this handbook intents to be more of a broard, easily-digestible resource.
-Where appropriate, I'll link to some of those other excellent resources.
+Rather than repeating the same content, this handbook intends to be more of a broard, easily-digestible resource.
+Think of it as a survey course for tech interviewing.
+Where appropriate, I'll refer you to some of the other resources that contain excellent, in-depth material.

 ## How to read this handbook